zenika-open-source/oss.zenika.com/README.md

 🎉 So you will have your first PR.
 Happy Hacktoberfest!

+> If you don't want this PR to be considered for Hacktoberfest, you can add the `invalid` label to your PR."

 Once reviewed and merged, it may take one hour before the website is updated (cache stuff :)

 Zenika Hacktoberfest Leaderboard: [https://oss.zenika.com/hacktoberfest.html](https://oss.zenika.com/hacktoberfest.html)